ktaranov/sqlserver-kit/Utilities/README.md

 dbForge Documenter for SQL Server is a big time saver when it comes to documentation of SQL Server databases.
 This tool automatically generates documentation of an entire SQL Server database in a few clicks.
 The tool includes a wide range of options to customize the generated documentation to meet your specific requirements.

+## Devart Excel Add-in for SQL Server
+<a id="devart-excel"></a>
+Download page: [Devart Excel Add-in for SQL Server]<br/>
+Release date: 2017-05-18<br/>
+Support Version: 2005/2008/2008R2/2012/2014/2016<br/>
+Author: Devart<br/>
+Free version: No<br/>
+Price: $100

+Devart Excel Add-ins allow you to work with database and cloud data in Microsoft Excel as with usual Excel spreadsheets.

 ## Minion Enterprise